-- (a) leases to explore for or use minerals, oil, natural gas and similar nongenerative resources; and - (b) licensing arrangements for such items as motion picture films, video recordings, plays, manuscripts, patents and copyrights
+- (a) leases to explore for or use minerals, oil, natural gas and similar nongenerative resources; and - (b) licensing arrangements for such items as motion picture films, video recordings, plays, manuscripts, patents and copyrights.

-However, it is stipulated that the Standard is not to be applied as a basis of measurement for:
+However, it is stipulated that the Standard shall not be applied as a basis of measurement for:

-- (a) property held by lessees that is accounted for as an investment property (refer to FRS140 Investment Property) - (b) investment property provided by lessors under operating leases (refer to FRS140 Investment Property).
+- (a) property held by lessees that is accounted for as an investment property (refer to FRS 140 Investment Property); - (b) investment property provided by lessors under operating leases (refer to FRS 140 Investment Property); - (c) biological assets held by lessees under finance leases (see IAS 41 Agriculture); or - (d) biological assets provided by lessors under operating leases (see IAS 41).